Schnoodle

 Carolina Poodle Rescue

 If you’re looking to purchase a Schnoodle, it’s essential to find a reputable breeder who follows ethical breeding practices.
-Look for breeders who prioritize the health and temperament of their dogs, perform health screenings on both the Schnauzer and Poodle parents, and allow you to visit their facilities.
 Ethical breeders will also provide a clean, nurturing environment for the puppies, ensuring they are well-socialized and ready to join a new family.
 Avoid breeders who prioritize profit over the well-being of their dogs or who can't provide clear health documentation.

 Poodle Puppies For Sale - AKC Marketplace